Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Acknowledgements

-\textbf{Acknowledgements:} We would like to thank Mingyu Ge for useful discussions.
-The authors acknowledge the computing resources provided by National High Energy Physics Data Center and High Energy Physics Data Center, Chinese Academy of Science.
+We appreciate the anonymous referrer for insightful suggestions.
+We thank Mingyu Ge for useful discussions.
+We thank the support from the National Key R\&D Program of China (Grant No. 2021YFA0718500), the National Natural Science Foundation of China (Grant No. 12273042 ) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0550300, XDA30050000, XDA15360000).
+We acknowledge the computing resources provided by the National High Energy Physics Data Center and the High Energy Physics Data Center, Chinese Academy of Science.